-Each summer, Girls Rock Charleston holds a one-week day camp for girls and transgender youth ages 9 to 15.
-Campers form bands and take instrument classes in guitar, bass, keyboards, or drums and also participate in workshops about topics such as Feminism 101, Local Social Justice History, Self-Defense, Bodies and Consent, and Activism Through Art & Music.
+Each summer, Girls Rock Charleston holds a one-week day camp for girls and transgender youth ages 9 to 17.
+Campers form bands and take instrument classes in guitar, bass, keyboards, or drums and participate in workshops that explore ways to use music and art to address social issues that impact our communities.
 At the end of camp week, bands perform original songs at a live showcase event in front of family, friends, and Charleston community members.
-Full tuition for camp is $300, however we use a sliding scale system to make our program as financially accessible as possible.
+Full tuition for camp is $350, however we use a sliding scale system to make our program as financially accessible as possible.
 No music experience is necessary and Girls Rock will provide instruments to all campers.

 Summer camp 2017 will take place from June 26th to June 30th at North Charleston High School.
 The showcase will be held on July 1st at the Charleston Music.

 You can complete our online application here!